Transport in Greater Kuala Lumpur: Klang Valley Integrated Transit System

-The Klang Valley Integrated Transit System currently consists of three light rapid transit (LRT) lines, two commuter rail lines, one monorail line, one bus rapid transit line, two mass rapid transit (MRT) line and three airport rail links, two to the Kuala Lumpur International Airport and one to the Sultan Abdul Aziz Shah Airport.
+The Klang Valley Integrated Transit System currently consists of three light rapid transit (LRT) lines, two commuter rail lines, one monorail line, one bus rapid transit line, two mass rapid transit (MRT) lines and three airport rail links, two to the Kuala Lumpur International Airport (KLIA) and one to the Sultan Abdul Aziz Shah Airport.
 The LRT lines connect the city centre with major suburbs like Petaling Jaya, Subang Jaya, Gombak, Puchong and Bukit Jalil around the city centre.
-The MRT and commuter rail lines link the city centre with other major towns and cities outside the city such as Shah Alam, Petaling Jaya, Klang, Rawang, Kepong, Kajang, Sungai Buloh and others.
+The MRT and commuter rail lines link the city centre with other major towns and cities outside the city such as Shah Alam, Petaling Jaya, Klang, Rawang, Kepong, Kajang, Sungai Buloh, Putrajaya and others.
 The monorail serves various locations in the city centre.
 Several interchanging stations integrate these rail services.
 Several railway stations are also served by the intercity KTM ETS service, which connects the Klang Valley with other states and regions in Peninsular Malaysia.

 Light rapid transit (LRT)

-There are three fully grade-separated light rapid transit (LRT) systems in the Klang Valley, the Kelana Jaya Line, Sri Petaling Line and Ampang Line, The lines function as light metro services are all operated by Rapid Rail.
+There are three fully grade-separated light rapid transit (LRT) systems in the Klang Valley, the Kelana Jaya Line, Sri Petaling Line and Ampang Line.
+The lines function as light metro services are all operated by Rapid Rail.

 The Kelana Jaya Line links the city centre with the major towns and cities of Subang Jaya, Petaling Jaya and Gombak.
-To date, it carries over 170,000 passengers a day.
-At 46.4 km in length, the Kelana Jaya Line is the second-longest fully automated driverless metro system in Malaysia.
+To date, it carries over 250,000 passengers a day.
+At 46.4 km in length, the Kelana Jaya Line is the third-longest fully automated driverless metro system in Malaysia proceeding underground between Pasar Seni and Damai.